slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Life doesn’t come with an instruction book — that’s why we have fathers."
 -- H. Jackson Browne*

-> *"Children are a poor man’s riches." (...)
-"A father is someone you look up to no matter how tall you grow."
+> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
+-- T.H.
+White*

+> *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
+This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."
+-- Jaime Casap*

+> *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."
+-- Alfie Kohn*

+> *"My partner teacher des this lovely thing when a student in his class gives him an «I don’t know» response.
+He simply says, «tell me something you do know that might be helpful»."
+-- Tom Brassington*

+> *"Never help a child with a task he feels he can succeed."
+-- Maria Montessori*

+> *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."
--- Proverbs*
+-- Julie Louisson*

 > *"Be nice to your children because they are going to choose your nursing home." (...)
 "Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
 In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)
 "To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly*

+> *"My advice is my autobiography not slogans.
+People relate better like that."
+-- James Altucher*

 > *"If raising children was less rewarding than not doing it, the human race would have gone extinct." (...)
 "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
 -- Naval Ravikant*

-> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
--- T.H.
-White*

-> *"Your naked body should belong only to those who fall in love with your naked soul."
--- Charlie Chaplin (in a letter to his daughter, Geraldine)*

-> *"Children begin by loving their parents.
-After a time they judge them.
-Rarely, if ever, do they forgive them."
--- Oscar Wilde*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.